coppertop-bones/bones-kernel/README.md

 # bones-kernel
-The bones kernel is a C library which includes a type system, object manager, reduced syntax tree, code generation, interpretation, and runtime reflection and debugging.
-Jones is the python interface to the bones kernel.
+The bones-kernel is a C library which includes the type system and function selection.
+Jones is the python interface to the bones-kernel.